Franklin Institute: 19th century

+20th century

-In the late twentieth century, the institute's research roles gave way to educating the general public through its museum.
+In the late 20th century, the institute's research roles gave way to educating the general public through its museum.
 The Bartol Research Foundation of the Franklin Institute, founded in 1924 to conduct research in the physical sciences, now is part of the University of Delaware and named Bartol Research Institute.
 The Franklin Institute Laboratories for Research and Development operated from the Second World War into the 1980s.

 Many scientists have demonstrated groundbreaking new technology at the Franklin Institute.
 From September 2 to October 11, 1884, it hosted the International Electrical Exhibition of 1884, the first great electrical exposition in the United States.
 The world's first public demonstration of an all-electronic television system was later given by Philo Taylor Farnsworth on August 25, 1934.

 The first female member, Elizabeth Skinner, was elected to membership in 1833.
 The Franklin Institute was integrated in 1870, when Philadelphia teacher and activist Octavius Catto was admitted as a member.

 The institute's original building at 15 South 7th Street, later the home of the (now-defunct) Atwater Kent Museum, eventually proved too small for the institute's research, educational programs, and library.
 The Institute moved into its current home on the Benjamin Franklin Parkway, near the intersection with 20th Street, in 1934.
 The new facility was intended from the start to educate visitors through hand-on interactions with exhibits: "Visitors to this museum would be encouraged to touch, handle, and operate the exhibits in order to learn how things work."
 Funds to build the new Institute and Franklin Memorial came from the Poor Richard Club, the City Board of Trust, the Benjamin Franklin Memorial, Inc., and the Franklin Institute.
 John T. Windrim's original design was a completely square building surrounding the Benjamin Franklin Statue, which had yet to be built.
-Despite the effects of the Great Depression, the Benjamin Franklin Memorial, Inc. raised $5 million between December 1929 and June 1930.
+Despite the effects of the Great Depression, the Benjamin Franklin Memorial, Inc. raised $5 million (equal to $ today) between December 1929 and June 1930.
 Only two of the four wings envisioned by Windrim were built; these face the Parkway and share design elements with other cultural and civic structures around Logan Circle.

 On March 31, 1940, press agent William Castellini issued a press release stating that the world would end the next day.
 The story was picked up by KYW, which reported, "Your worst fears that the world will end are confirmed by astronomers of Franklin Institute, Philadelphia.
 Scientists predict that the world will end at 3 p.m.
 Eastern Standard Time tomorrow.
 This is no April Fool joke.
 Confirmation can be obtained from Wagner Schlesinger, director of the Fels Planetarium of this city."
 This caused a panic in the city which only subsided when the Franklin Institute assured people it had made no such prediction.
 Castellini was dismissed shortly thereafter.